-All EEBC categories, with the exception of EEBC - International Post-Graduate, require a valid offer of indeterminate, full-time employment from a B.C. employer.
+All EEBC categories, with the exception of EEBC - International Post-Graduate, require a valid offer of indeterminate\, full-time employment from a B.C. employer.
+Positions that require the employee to spend the majority of time outside of B.C. do not qualify.